Lamellar Cataract (Zonular): Causes, Symptoms and Surgery

 In some cases, cataract surgery may be combined with other procedures, such as the removal of additional lens opacities or the correction of refractive errors with laser vision correction techniques.

 Congenital lamellar cataract, also known as zonular cataract, is a specific type of cataract characterized by the formation of opaque areas within the lens.
-It can affect individuals of all ages and may be caused by genetic factors, environmental factors, or underlying medical conditions.
+It can affect individuals of all ages and may be caused by genetic, environmental, or underlying medical factors.

 Signs and symptoms of lamellar cataract can include blurred vision, reduced visual acuity, sensitivity to light, and poor night vision.
-Diagnosis involves a comprehensive eye examination, and treatment options include cataract surgery to replace the cloudy lens with an artificial intraocular lens.
+Diagnosis involves a comprehensive eye examination, and treatment options include cataract surgery, which replaces the cloudy lens with an artificial intraocular lens.

 FAQs